Course Details

 Course Timetable

 The official course timetable is available here .
 Please note that the timetables for postgraduates and undergraduates enrolled in COMP6131 are the same.
-All labs are in person .
+All lectures and labs are in person .

 Assessment